danbev/learning-iot/notes/bluetooth.md

 sniff/listen to one of the primary advertising channels, one ubertooth device can only listen to one channel with the default being channel 37, we might not see the CONNECT_IND as there is a 1/3 chanse of capturing it.
-We can try multiple times an hope to get lucky or invest in three ubertooth devices and listen to all 3 primary channels.
+We can try multiple times and hope to get lucky or invest in three ubertooth devices and listen to all 3 primary channels.